 You can select the layers that you want to move directly in the document window.
-In the Move tool’s options bar, select Auto Select, then choose Layer from the drop-down menu.
+In the Move tool’s options bar, select Auto Select and then choose Layer from the menu options that show up.
 Shift-click to select multiple layers.
-Select Auto Select, then choose Group, to select the entire group when you select one layer in the group.
+Select Auto Select, then choose Group to select the entire group when you select one layer in the group.

 You can lock layers fully or partially to protect their contents.
-For instance, you may want to lock a layer fully when you finish with it.
-You may want to lock a layer partially if it has the correct transparency and styles, but you are still deciding on positioning.
+For example, you may want to lock a layer fully when you finish with it.
+You can lock a layer partially if it has the correct transparency and styles but you are still deciding on positioning.
 When a layer is locked, a lock icon appears to the right of the layer name.
-The lock icon is solid when the layer is fully locked and hollow when the layer is partially locked.
+The lock icon appears solid when the layer is fully locked and hollow when the layer is partially locked.